Check for Lice Nits

 Everything About Head Lice, Eggs, and Nits

-You should definitely understand how to recognize lice.
+Recognize lice.
+You should definitely know how to recognize lice.
 These are wingless, tiny arthropods (six-legged invertebrates) that reside on your scalp.
-Lice are ectoparasites that rely on blood to survive.
-They are about the size of sesame seeds if you look closely.
+Lice are ectoparasites that rely on your blood to survive.
+They are about the size of a sesame seed.
 Lice are like mosquitoes, but instead of flying, they do best with crawling.
 You can get lice by being in direct contact with someone infested with head lice.
 Another way would be to share items such as headbands, clips, combs, or hats.

 By the time the head lice eggs hatch, they leave empty eggshells behind.
 These are called nits.
 You could confuse nits with hairspray flakes, sand, or dandruff.
 Like the lice eggs, nits still have their adhesives so they cannot be removed that easily.
 Nits differ in coloration (brownish yellow, white).
 As the hair grows, the attached nits are found away from the roots.
 Since nits are indications of lice infestation, many schools do not admit children who have them.
 It is important for parents to check their children's heads for nits and eggs on a regular basis so that lice treatment could be performed immediately.
 Removing nits and lice eggs takes patience and a fine-toothed comb.